Permanent Disability Lawyer in Atlanta

 Categories of Assistive Technology

-1. Mobility Devices
+- 1. Mobility Devices

-For clients who have sustained cognitive or speech impairments, augmentative and alternative communication (AAC) devices—ranging from speech-generating tablets to brain-computer interface systems—enable meaningful interaction with loved ones, healthcare providers, and employers.
+For clients experiencing cognitive or speech challenges, augmentative and alternative communication (AAC) tools—including speech-generating tablets and brain-computer interface systems—facilitate significant engagement with family, healthcare professionals, and employers. - 3.
+Environmental Control Systems

-Smart-home integration allows clients to control lighting, temperature, appliances, and security systems through adaptive switches or voice commands.
-These technologies reduce reliance on caregivers and enhance safety at home.
+Smart-home integration enables users to manage lighting, temperature, appliances, and security systems via voice commands or adaptive switches.
+These technologies lessen dependence on caregivers and improve safety at home. - 4.
+Adaptive Driving and Transportation Solutions

 Legal Implications of Assistive Technology Costs